 Commentary: How COVID-19 shaped this Singapore Cabinet line-up

-More medical expertise at the Health and Manpower ministries, coupled with experience in communication in engagement-related ministries, can address perception gaps about the Government’s management of the coronavirus pandemic says Gillian Koh.
+More medical expertise to bolster the Health and Manpower ministries, coupled with experience in communications in engagement-related ministries, can address perception gaps about the Singapore Government’s management of COVID-19, says Gillian Koh.

-SINGAPORE: Leadership renewal continues apace but the management of the health and economic crisis arising from the coronavirus pandemic is top priority.
+SINGAPORE: Singapore's leadership renewal continues apace but the management of the health and economic crises arising from the COVID-19 pandemic is top priority.

 BOLSTERING THE HEALTH AND MANPOWER MINISTRIES

-He has also boosted the capacity of these to develop better policies and programmes on the ground.
-These moves also address important perception gaps the emerged in the hustings.
+He has also boosted their capacity to develop better policies and programmes on the ground.
+These moves also address important perception gaps that emerged in the hustings.

-Two medical practitioners Dr Koh Poh Koon and Dr Janil Puthucheary have been introduced into the team at the Ministry of Health (replacing the one, Dr Lam Pin Min, in the previous Cabinet), and another, Dr Tan See Leng, into the team at the Ministry of Manpower.
+Two medical practitioners - Dr Koh Poh Koon and Dr Janil Puthucheary - have been introduced into the team at the Ministry of Health (replacing the one, Dr Lam Pin Min, from the previous Cabinet).
+Dr Tan See Leng will join the team at the Ministry of Manpower.

 LISTEN: GE2020: What it means for the PAP, the opposition and Singapore politic